code-qtzl/post-it-board/README.md

 ## Features

--   View all messages posted to the system
--   Post new messages with your name
 -   Messages are stored in memory (no database required)
 -   Real-time updates when new messages are posted
+-   View all messages posted to the system